 When I was a kid, "summertime" was just another way of saying "ribs."
 Whenever we had a party, my dad would buy racks and racks of ribs—a hilarious amount, really—and throw them on the grill.
 (We always joked that he didn't know how to cook for fewer than 20 people.)

 More recently, though, I've decided to look beyond the quick-and-dirty grilled ribs of my father and explore more traditional slow-cooked barbecue.
 Fortunately, we have no shortage of recipes to choose from, whether you've got the equipment and time for true low-and-slow smoking, or simply an oven and a powerful desire for tender meat with a crusty bark.
-This collection of 12 recipes includes iconic regional barbecue styles from Memphis and Kansas City, Cajun- and Chinese-inspired versions, and sous vide and oven-baked ribs that turn out as smoky as anything cooked over wood—honest.
-In short, there's something for everyone's Fourth of July cookout.
+This collection of 11 recipes includes iconic regional barbecue styles from Memphis and Kansas City, Cajun- and Chinese-inspired versions, and sous vide and oven-baked ribs that turn out as smoky as anything cooked over wood—honest.
+In short, there's something for everyone's Labor Day cookout.

 Competition-Style Barbecue Ribs

 In the barbecue competition circuit, this style of sweet and smoky ribs is the way to go.
 Brushing the racks with mustard and misting them with apple juice will help them develop a crisp crust.
 The apple juice also lends a touch of sweetness, but to intensify the effect, finish the ribs in an agave bath, too.